"I can’t do everything. And so I don’t do anything. But that’s the mistake. Community is about just doing my part."

 By Sam Yang - Get similar updates here

 One of my favorite Zen contemplatives, believe it or not, happens to be a Catholic nun, Sister Simone Campbell.
-She's a lawyer, a poet, feminist, lobbyist, and activist.
-Most famous for her work on social justice and the Nuns on the Bus project.
-Her focus is on bridging the "wealth gap" and making reforms that benefit the "100%."
+She's a lawyer, poet, feminist, lobbyist, and activist.
+Most famous for her work on social justice and the Nuns on the Bus project — her focus is on bridging the "wealth gap" and making reforms that benefit the "100%."

-There is a very old story many of us know, but it's her version of the story that really resonates in the context of today.
+There is a very old story many of us know, but it's the version by Sister Simone Campbell that really resonates in today's context.
 It's a mix of humor, poignancy, and the power of storytelling:

 "Loaves and Fish," a poem by Sister Simone Campbell:

 So, what can we do when we so easily become overwhelmed.
 On this, Sister Simone said:

 On her spiritual combination of community, Zen, and Christianity, she interprets the scripture in this helpful way: